JoelQ/strong_parameters/README.md

 end
 ```

-If you want to now disable the default whitelisting that occurs in later versions of Rails, change the +config.active_record.whitelist_attributes+ property in your +config/application.rb+:
+If you want to now disable the default whitelisting that occurs in later versions of Rails, change the `config.active_record.whitelist_attributes` property in your `config/application.rb`:

 ```ruby
 config.active_record.whitelist_attributes = false
 ```

-This will allow you to remove / not have to use +attr_accessible+ and do mass assignment inside your code and tests.
+This will allow you to remove / not have to use `attr_accessible` and do mass assignment inside your code and tests.

-== Compatibility
+## Compatibility

 This plugin is only fully compatible with Rails versions 3.0, 3.1 and 3.2 but not 4.0+, as it is part of Rails Core in 4.0.